apereo/cas/docs/cas-server-documentation/release_notes/RC2.md

 are now configured to run with parallelism enabled.

-Finally, the overall execution of the [browser tests based via Puppeteer](../../developer/Test-Process.html) is reduced by approximately `90` seconds by removing unnecessary *wait* times and delays in test scenarios.
+Finally, the overall execution of the [browser tests based via Puppeteer](../../developer/Test-Process.html) is reduced by approximately `90` seconds for every rune of the test suite by removing unnecessary *wait* times and delays in test scenarios.

 ### OAuth/OpenID Connect Token Exchange